 For notices from one of our third-party services (such as OverDrive for ebooks or ILLiad for interlibrary loans), you'll need to sign in to the third-party site to change your email address.

-It will be up to you to maintain a list of items you've checked out.
+It is up to you to maintain a list of items you've checked out, or that you want to check out.
 Sign in to your account to use the My Lists feature.
 To add items to a list, first check that the list is active, then search the catalog for something to add, and use the "Add to My List" check box.

 The list feature is handy for many purposes.
 You can create a "to read" list, a "have read it" list, and any other lists.

 When you click the Mark button for items in a search results list, you're creating a list which lasts only for the length of the current session (Marked Items).